RedBug312/walkman-sort-mtp/README.md

 # walkman-sort-mtp
-A python script that transfer sorted MP3 audio files via MTP
+A python script to upload sorted MP3 audio files via MTP

 ## Intro
 My Walkman MP3 player (Sony NWZ-B163F) failed reading ID3 tags, the songs inside can only be sorted as uploading order.
 I have to upload them one-by-one since Bash script does not work on MTP.

-For this situation, this script will uploads all the MP3 audio files in your Music folder, sorting by ID3 tags in the audio files.
+For this situation, this script will uploads all the MP3 audio files in your Music folder, which are already sorted by ID3 tags in the audio files.

 ## Usage